LGBTI Program Assistant

 Start date: ASAP

-Job Description: Working in close partnership with our partners, the Executive Director, and the LGBTI Program Officer, the LGBTI Program Assistant will provide administrative and logistical support to the LGBTI legal team, which includes officers in Colombia, Brazil, and Geneva, Switzerland.
-Other duties will include supporting social media work; drafting correspondence; translation of documents; copy-editing and formatting documents; assisting with the publication, revision, and distribution of reports, memos, and press work; assisting with the coordination of public events, conferences, and delegations; attending OAS meetings and other public events; accompanying LGBTI partners while in Washington; coordinating travel from and to multiple countries.
-Other duties not listed here, including assisting in research projects, will be assigned depending on the hiree’s interests and abilities.
+Responsibilities: Working in close partnership with our partners, the Executive Director, and the LGBTI Program Officer, the LGBTI Program Assistant will provide administrative, logistical, and financial support to the LGBTI team, which includes officers in diverse countries (60% of the PA’s time).
+Other duties include supporting LGBTI social media coverage; drafting correspondence; translation of documents into English, Spanish and/or Portuguese; copy-editing and formatting documents; assisting with the publication, revision, and distribution of reports, memos, and press work; assisting with the logistical coordination of public and virtual events, conferences, and delegations; attending OAS meetings and other public events; accompanying LGBTI partners while in Washington D.C.; coordinating travel to and from multiple countries; researching LGBTI funding opportunities; staying informed about SOGI issues in different UN bodies including the Independent Expert on protection against violence and discrimination based on SOGI (40% of the PA’s time).
+Other duties not listed here, include assisting in research projects, which will be assigned depending on the hire’s areas of interests and abilities, and possibility of limited travel.

-Qualifications: Bachelor’s degree in Latin American Studies, Political Science, Sociology, Psychology, Law, Women’s/Gender Studies, or related field.
-Two years of experience working on LGBTI human rights issues or related fields on Latin America.
-Mature political judgment and knowledge of Latin American political and legal traditions.
+Qualifications: Entry Level Position-Bachelor’s degree in Latin American Studies, Political Science, Sociology, Psychology, Law, Women’s/Gender Studies or related field.
+Two years of experience working on LGBTI human rights issues or related field on Latin America.
+Mature political judgment and knowledge of Latin American.
 Demonstrated capacity to understand and work on SOGI issues.
 Knowledge of/experience with LGBTI issues in the region preferred.
-Fluency in Spanish essential, strong knowledge of Portuguese helpful.
-Must be a US citizen or legal resident with work permit.
+Highly organized and methodical.
+Good judgement, ability to quickly problem-solve and work under tight deadlines.
+Able to collaborate and work well with diverse groups.
+Fluency in Spanish is essential, strong knowledge of Portuguese is helpful.
+Must be US citizen or legal resident with work permit.

 Salary: Commensurate with experience and scale in non-governmental organizations.